Achieving Potential Together

 Music

-Clarinets in Key Stage 2 are taught through the Whole Class Ensemble Teaching from Suffolk County Music Service.
-There are other peripatetic music lessons available to children at Kersey, including guitar and piano.
+Brass in Key Stage 2 is taught through the Whole Class Ensemble Teaching from Suffolk County Music Service.
+In Sapling class, pupils learn the recorder.
+In Acorn class, pupils are taught music through Stave House.

 Modern Foreign Languages